umberto98/LFNS1/README.md

 # LFNS1
-Repository forNuclear and Subnuclear Physics Laboratory
+Repository for Nuclear and Subnuclear Physics Laboratory

 All code for this course: simulation and analysis